khonsulabs/bonsaidb/ARCHITECTURE.md

 - `connection`: Defines the [`StorageConnection`][storage-connection] and
   [`Connection`][connection] traits, as well as the types that support those APIs.
-- `custom_api`: Defines the types needed to [define a CustomApi server][custom-api].
+- `api`: Defines the types needed to [define a Api server][api].
 This is currently only functional with Client/Server, but this should be generalized so that custom_api can work in `bonsaidb-local` without networking.
 - `document`: Defines the types used when interacting with